qwx9/notes/net/todo/daily.md

 - såmtörm: samterm fork with ham tweaks and other ± såm if we change shit
 	* -a by default
 	* color tweaks (no direct display->white/black, etc)
+	* or break it down entirely and integrate with rio directly
 - notes: integrate lectures and formatting
 - notes: generate html for page or tree or pdf/whatever for page
 - notes: modify discount markdown if necessary